-They do get theirs as well, but not as long and as fast as those on the stock android UI program.
-And this is simply because, custom UI are heavy and less easier to manage and maintain, than stock android.
+They do get theirs as well, but not as long and as fast as those on the stock android operating system.
+And this is simply because, custom UI are heavy and less easier to manage and maintain than stock android.

-So whenever a new android version is out, it takes these phone manufacturers running a custom UI on their smartphones, more time and resources to integrate it into their various respective UIs.
+So whenever a new android version is out, it takes these phone manufacturers running on custom UI, more time and resources to integrate it into their various respective UIs.

 2. A cleaner and minimalist look and feel of the android operating system.

 With stock android, you’re getting a very simple, basic and straight forward look and feel of the android operating system, more like the type of feel that you’d get on an iOS device.

 Unlike most custom UI out there, especially Samsung’s One UI where you’d get the freedom to customize almost every single aspect of the user interface, on stock android, there are very little to no customizations that you can do on it, it is more like a plug n’ play experience.